- Latin America

 When not riding or exploring you can relax around the salt-water swimming pool.

-At Berardenga the jams, bread, yogurt and cakes served at breakfast are home made; lunches and dinners are a typical Tuscan menu prepared with the freshest of homegrown or locally sourced preferably organic ingredients.
+At Berardenga the jams, bread, yogurt and cakes served at breakfast are home made; lunches and dinners are a typical Tuscan menu prepared with the freshest of homegrown or locally sourced ingredients.

-Set arrival and departure dates.
-Additional dates are available on request for a minimum of four guests.
+Set arrival and departure dates in spring and autumn.
+Additional dates may be available on request for a minimum of four guests.